hako/casper/README.md

 ## Security

 This library requires you to have a Snapchat account.

-Placing API keys or any hardcoded sensitive information in Git is not recommended or advised!

 By using this library you also agree to the [Casper Terms of Use](http://clients.casper.io/terms.php).